babenkoivan/elastic-adapter/README.md

 ### Delete

-You can delete documents from index:
+Removes a document from index:

 ```php
 $documents = [